 Dr. Zinn strongly believes in the individuality of every patient and is an expert in patient-tailored treatment approaches throughout the course of diagnosis (imaging/biopsy), possible surgical tumor removal/medical management, and follow-up.

-Dr. Zinn likes spending time with his patients and their families walking them through this seemingly complex treatment course through discussion, counseling, and review of evidence-based medicine approaches, thus reaching the very best—and most personalized—comprehensive treatment plan.
+Dr. Zinn likes spending time with his patients and their families walking them through this seemingly complex treatment course through discussion, counseling, and review of evidence-based medicine approaches, thus reaching the very best—and most personalized—treatment plan.

 Dr. Zinn's' publications can be reviewed through the National Library of Medicine's publication database.